omilab/historical_press/OCR_Pipeline/readme.md

 * your transkribus username
 * your transkribus password
 * source path (use the same path you used for the first stage to work on the results of the conversion from legacy files)
+* confirm (by pressing enter) or skip (by entering something else) performing line detection
 * the id of the collection in Transkribus where you would like to store the newspaper issues.
 * the id of the HTR model